andi-spajk/gaia/README.md

 # Gaia Assembler

 Gaia is a single-pass assembler for 6502 assembly.
-Labels and instructions are case-insensitive.
+This assembler is case-insensitive.

 # Building

 `gcc` and `make` are required to compile the assembler.
 Run `make` in the root folder.

 Usage is `$ ./gaia source_file.asm` which will produce a binary file `a.out`.

 Specify an output file name with the option `-o output_file`.

 Run `$ ./gaia --help` for more info.

+# Directives

+The following are accepted directives of the Gaia assembler and their syntax.

+- `.DEFINE LABEL $ABCD`
+- `LABEL .EQU $80`
+- `.ORG $1000`
+- `.END`
+- `*=$1000`
+- Values and bases are hexadecimal in these examples but they can be any base.

 # Current Limitations